sooffia/T1A2-API-Webserver/README.md

 #### **How the Relationships Aid Database Implementation**
 - Efficiency and Integrity:
-    - Normalization: The database design follows normalization principles to reduce redundancy and ensure data integrity.
+    - Normalisation: The database design follows normalisation principles to reduce redundancy and ensure data integrity.
 For example, by using foreign keys and separate tables for related entities, we avoid data duplication and maintain consistent and accurate data.

     - Back_populates: The use of 'back_populates' ensures that related objects are kept in sync, making data manipulation easier and more intuitive.
 This bidirectional relationship allows for easy access and updates to related data from either side of the relationship.